 What Is A Clapper Used For In Sewing?

-A clapper is an indispensable tool in the world of sewing, often regarded as a seamstress’s best friend.
-This unassuming wooden block with a handle serves a vital role in achieving well-pressed, flat seams and enhancing the overall quality of sewing projects.
+A clapper is an indispensable tool in sewing, often regarded as a seamstress’s best friend.
+This unassuming wooden block with a handle is vital in achieving well-pressed, flat seams and enhancing the quality of sewing projects.

 Here’s a closer look at what a clapper is used for in sewing: